jnm/kobo-no-docker/README.md

     * sometimes goes away after refreshing(?!)

 ## oh no :scream:
-some changes are currently needed to the kpi and kobocat codebases.
+* some changes are currently needed to the kpi and kobocat codebases.
   `kpi.patch` and `kobocat.patch` in this repository contain those changes. apply them with `git apply`; e.g. in your `kpi` source directory, run `git apply < /path/to/kobo-no-docker/kpi.patch`. sorry.
+* you have to manually create the directory `jsapp/compiled` inside your `kpi` source directory, otherwise `npm run watch` will fail on `ExtractTranslationKeysPlugin` with a `ENOENT`

 ## getting started
 1. clone https://github.com/kobotoolbox/kpi and